 The Digital Privacy Act amends and expands PIPEDA in several respects:

 - The definition of “consent” is updated: It adds to PIPEDA’s consent and knowledge requirement.
 The DPA requires reasonable expectation that the individual understands what they are consenting to.
 The expectation is that the individual understands the nature, purpose and consequence of the collection, use or disclosure of their personal data.
-Children and vulnerable individuals have specific
+Children and vulnerable individuals have specific rules and exceptions to this requirement, such as managing employees, fraud investigations, and certain business transactions.

 There are some exceptions to this rule.
 Managing employees, fraud investigations and certain business transactions are to name a few.

-- Breach reporting to the Commissioner is mandatory (not yet in force)
+- Breach reporting to the Commissioner is mandatory (not yet in force).

-- Timely breach notifications to be sent to the impacted individuals: the mandatory notification must explain the significance of the breach and what can be done, or has been done to lessen the risk of the
+- Timely breach notifications to be sent to the impacted individuals: the mandatory notification must explain the significance of the breach and what can be done, or has been done to lessen the risk of harm.

 - Breach record keeping mandated: All breaches affecting personal information whether or not there has been a real risk of significant harm is mandatory to be kept for records.
-These records may be requested by the Commissioner or be required in discovery by litigant or asked by the insurance company to assess the premiums for cyber
+These records may be requested by the Commissioner or be required in discovery by litigant or asked by the insurance company to assess the premiums for cyber insurance.

-- Failure to report a breach to the Commissioner or the impacted individuals may result in significant
+- Failure to report a breach to the Commissioner or the impacted individuals may result in significant penalties.

 The federal Privacy Commissioner’s position in personal information transferred to a foreign third party is that transferred information is subject to the laws and regulations of the foreign country and no contracts can override those laws.
 There is no consent required for transferring personal data to a foreign third party.
 Depending on the sensitivity of the personal data a notification to the affected individuals that their information may be stored or accessed outside of Canada and potential impact this may have on their privacy rights.